Nesvilab/FragPipe/docs/tutorial_offset.md

 <br>

 ### Examine the results
-In the output location (‘offset_results’ folder), you will see subfolders containing individual results for DMSO and PTL, plus PTM-Shepherd output files that summarize the mass shifts from both experimental conditions together.
+In the output location, you will see subfolders containing individual results for DMSO and PTL, plus PTM-Shepherd output files that summarize the mass shifts from both experimental conditions together.
 A guide to all the output files can be found [here](https://fragpipe.nesvilab.org/docs/tutorial_fragpipe_outputs.html).

 <br>
 <br>